 These are all things that translate into florals, and it’s our job to make the conversion.
 There are endless gorgeous ways to transform your tabletops into a beautiful canvas of elements that are in harmony and balance on your tables – and again, don’t forget the small details: ornate votive holders or a fern sprig tucked into the napkins.
 It’s an endless discovery of treasures that will make your guests feel totally loved and a part of this ever special day.

 To learn more about working with Lilla Bello, click here.
-Find additional wedding planning tips and advice here, and gather inspiration from this rooftop wedding and this gorgeous celebration in Malibu.
+Find additional wedding planning tips and advice here, browse flower girl and ring bearer outfit ideas, find out how to plan flowers for your destination wedding, and gather inspiration from this rooftop wedding and this gorgeous celebration in Malibu.